percona/pg_tde/documentation/docs/command-line-tools/pg-tde-waldump.md

 # pg_tde_waldump

-[`pg_tde_waldump` :octicons-link-external-16:](https://www.postgresql.org/docs/current/pgwaldump.html) is a tool to display a human-readable rendering of the Write-Ahead Log (WAL) of a PostgreSQL database cluster.
+[`pg_tde_waldump` :octicons-link-external-16:](https://www.postgresql.org/docs/current/pgwaldump.html) displays a human-readable rendering of the Write-Ahead Log (WAL) for a PostgreSQL database cluster.

-To read encrypted WAL records, `pg_tde_waldump` supports the following additional arguments:
+To read encrypted WAL records, `pg_tde_waldump` provides the following additional option:

-* `keyring_path` is the directory where the keyring configuration files for WAL are stored.
+* `-k, --keyring-path=PATH` is the path to the directory containing the WAL keyring configuration files.
+This is typically the `pg_tde/` directory inside the PostgreSQL data directory.
 The following files are included:
     * `wal_keys`
     * `1664_providers`

 !!! note
-    `pg_tde_waldump` cannot read encrypted WAL unless the `keyring_path` is set.
+    `pg_tde_waldump` cannot read encrypted WAL unless `--keyring-path` is specified.